- By Phone: 1-800-252-5400

 - Abuse of children in child-care facilities or treatment centers.

 - Abuse of adults and children who live in state facilities or are being helped by programs for people with mental illness or intellectual disabilities.
-These are run by the Texas Department of State Health Services (DSHS) or Texas Department of Aging and Disability Services (DADS).
+These are run by the Health and Human Services Commission (HHSC) or Texas Department of State Health Services (DSHS).

 A person who reports abuse in good faith is immune from civil or criminal liability.
 DFPS keeps the name of the person making the report confidential.
 Anyone who does not report suspected abuse can be held liable for a misdemeanor or felony.